jacksimmons/tank-engine/README.md

 A C++ graphics rendering application using OpenGL and the GUI framework "dear ImGUI".

 # Roadmap/Features
-## Editor: UI
-- [x] Node-tree scene system, with the Scene as the root
-- [x] Hierarchy window, displaying and allowing interaction with the Node tree
-- [x] Inspector window, allowing modification of a Node or Node subclass
-- [x] Scene View window, displaying the rendered scene in a container
-- [x] Console window, displaying debugging information
-- [x] Highlight selected Nodes using stencil buffer
-- [ ] Gizmos for Lights and Cameras to show their positions, with RGBA sprites (WIP)
-- [x] Saving and loading of scenes
 ## Engine: Nodes
 - [x] Scene node
 - [x] Camera node